SidraAnsari/Fyp-Code/breast_cancer_detection-master/README.md

-Code has taken from this Github repo: **https://github.com/mrdvince/breast_cancer_detection** with few addition of new models.
+Code has taken from this Github repo: **https://github.com/mrdvince/breast_cancer_detection** with few addition of new models in the code.
 # Breast Cancer Histopathological Dataset (BreakHis)

 A computer vision model to detect breast cancer in histopathological images.
 The two classes include: